-- 1.1 Purpose-This actuarial standard of practice (ASOP) provides guidance to actuaries preparing or reviewing financial reports, claims studies, rates, or other actuarial communications involving incurred claims as of a valuation date under a health benefit plan, as defined in section 2.7 of this standard. - 1.2 Scope-This standard applies to actuaries who estimate or review incurred claims under health benefit plans on behalf of insured or noninsured risk-bearing entities, such as managed-care entities, health care providers, government-sponsored plans or risk contracts, or regulatory agencies.
+1.1 Purpose-This actuarial standard of practice (ASOP) provides guidance to actuaries preparing or reviewing financial reports, claims studies, rates, or other actuarial communications involving incurred claims as of a valuation date under a health benefit plan, as defined in section 2.7 of this standard.

+- Committee may want to consider including "Self-funded Employer Plans" as an additional risk-bearing entity for which this ASOP is applicable. - 1.2 Scope-This standard applies to actuaries who estimate or review incurred claims under health benefit plans on behalf of insured or noninsured risk-bearing entities, such as managed-care entities, health care providers, government-sponsored plans or risk contracts, or regulatory agencies.
 This standard does not provide guidance to actuaries regarding reserves such as policy reserves, premium reserves, or claim settlement expense reserves, although such reserves may be required for financial reporting.
 This standard does not address interpretations of statutory or generally accepted accounting practices.